F1 2013 (video game)

-F1 2013 is a video game developed by Codemasters based on the 2013 Formula One season.
+F1 2013 is a video game developed by Codemasters based on the 2013 Formula One World Championship.
 It uses the EGO Engine.
 F1 2013 was released in Europe in 2013 on PlayStation 3, Microsoft Windows, and Xbox 360 on October 4.
 A digital version was released worldwide on the Steam Store, as well as on 8 October for the PlayStation Store and 15 October for Xbox Games on Demand, with a further release on Mac OS X by Feral Interactive in March 2014.
+The game was taken down from the stores due to probable license expiration in 2017, whilst the online servers were shut down on 21 March 2024.

 Gameplay

 The game features all eleven teams and twenty-two drivers competing in the 2013 season, as well as the nineteen circuits and Grands Prix.
 A "Classic Edition" of the game features additional drivers, cars and circuits from the 1980s and 1990s.
-The classic cars featured in this game are Williams, Lotus and Ferrari.
+The classic cars featured in this game are Williams, Lotus, and Ferrari.
 The 1990s cars required downloading the 1990s Classic Cars Pack.

 Players can also play with the old cars on the new tracks and the new cars on the old tracks and the GUI changes if they change decades.
 Murray Walker also provides an introductory voice-over for the Classic Edition of the game.

 Circuits

 The game features the nineteen circuits that were used during the 2013 Formula One season and four "classic" circuits.
 The additional four tracks are Brands Hatch, England; Estoril, Portugal; Imola, Italy (in 1995 configuration) and Jerez, Spain (in 1985 configuration).

 These four circuits were all used together in the 1986 Formula One season; Imola would return as a Grand Prix venue in the 2020 Formula One season, the tie-in video game of the season featuring the circuit in a non-classic configuration.